UK Inheritance Tax Rates: What You Need to Know

 Other exemptions include gifts to charities and certain types of trusts.
 For instance, gifts to registered charities are exempt from Inheritance Tax, which can be a beneficial way to reduce your tax liability while supporting causes you care about.

-Additionally, certain types of trusts can be used to minimize Inheritance Tax.
+Additionally, certain types of trusts can be used to reduce Inheritance Tax.
 For example, a trust set up for the benefit of your grandchildren could be exempt from Inheritance Tax, depending on the specific circumstances.

 It’s essential to consult with a financial advisor to understand how these exemptions apply to your specific situation and to ensure you’re taking advantage of all available exemptions.